DaveSkender/Stock.Indicators/docs/CONTRIBUTING.md

 ## Reporting bugs and feature requests

 If you are reporting a bug or suspect a problem, please [submit an Issue](https://github.com/DaveSkender/Stock.Indicators/issues) with a detailed description of the problem + include steps to reproduce, code samples, and any reference materials.
-For new features, add a new Idea in the [Discussions](https://github.com/DaveSkender/Stock.Indicators/discussions) area.
+For new features, add a new Issue with the `enhancement` label.

 ## Project management

 - Planned work is managed in [the backlog](https://github.com/DaveSkender/Stock.Indicators/projects/1).
-- Work items are primarily [entered as Notes](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/adding-notes-to-a-project-board) (not Issues), except where an Issue is user reported.
-With that said, Notes can be converted to Issues if in-progress and collaborative discussion is needed; though, we prefer conversations in the [Discussions](https://github.com/DaveSkender/Stock.Indicators/discussions) area.
+- Work items are primarily [entered as Notes](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/adding-notes-to-a-project-board) (not Issues), except where an issue or feature is user reported.
+With that said, Notes can be converted to Issues if in-progress and collaborative discussion is needed.
+Use the [Discussions](https://github.com/DaveSkender/Stock.Indicators/discussions) area for general ideation and unrelated questions.

 ## Developing